vllab/fast_defocus_map/README.md

 The paper pdf can be found here: http://www.cs.nthu.edu.tw/~htchen/fdme/

-Use of this code is permitted only for academic purpose.
 If you generate data using the code for an academic publication, please cite the above publication.

 The code has been tested on Matlab R2013b on Windows 7.
-A few test images have also been provided.